spatialdude/homebridge-ecowitt/README.md

 * Sensors can be hidden via the plugin settings
 * Configurable display units

-**Note**: This plugin is a beta and still in development.
+**Note**: This plugin is still in development.
 Please consider this when installing it on your system.
 Feedback is welcome.

 ## Requirements
 * GW1000 Gateway or HP2551 Weather Display Console